 Reasons for selection

-We know, for instance, that FIFA executives take site visits to bidding nations to learn about infrastructure and other nuts and bolts about bids.
+We know, for instance, that FIFA executives take site visits to bidding nations to learn about infrastructure and other logistical and marketing matters.
 What we don’t know, however, is how much any of these technical trips matter when it comes to voting.

 In theory, one would believe that the best bid wins.
 But that depends on how you define “best.”
 Clearly, FIFA’s definition of “best” is a complex algorithm.
 Quite simply, the best technical bid doesn’t win.
 While having the facilities, infrastructure, ability to support armies of tourists, and media capabilities all matter, clearly other factors are at play when you consider that England and the United States lost to Russia and Qatar.